adhy-p/adhy-p.github.io/content/posts/rhcsa.md

 ```

 #### Remarks
 For this scenario, you only need to remember the related commands: `useradd`, `groupadd`, `chage`.
-The man page of these commands will tell you the list of configuration files (e.g. `/etc/passwd`, `/etc/login.defs`) that can be used to change the behaviour of the program.
+The man page of these commands will tell you the list of configuration files (e.g. `/etc/passwd`, `/etc/login.defs`) that can be used to change the behavior of the program.
 For the purpose of the exam, remembering which location to edit the sudoers configuration `/etc/sudoers.d` is also useful.

 ```
 root@servera# man useradd